sifaka-ai/sifaka/REVIEW_TODO.md

 - ❌ **Heavy Dependencies**: Conflicts with "Minimal Dependencies" goal
 - ❌ **Breaking Changes**: Conflicts with stability requirements

+## 🧹 Potential Simplifications & Removals

+### Code Simplification Opportunities:
+- **Reduce Critic Complexity**: Some critics (NCriticsCritic, SelfRAGCritic) have overlapping functionality
+- **Simplify Storage Protocols**: Consider merging similar storage interfaces
+- **Consolidate Error Classes**: Multiple error types could be unified
+- **Reduce Import Complexity**: Some modules have complex import hierarchies

+### Features to Consider Removing:
+- **Duplicate Functionality**: Multiple critics doing similar tasks
+- **Over-Engineering**: Some abstractions may be too complex for current use cases
+- **Unused Protocols**: Some interfaces may not be needed yet
+- **Complex Context Handling**: Could be simplified for common use cases

+### Architectural Simplifications:
+- **Unified Model Interface**: Simplify model creation and configuration
+- **Streamlined Chain API**: Reduce the number of configuration options
+- **Simplified Retriever Architecture**: Consider if MCP complexity is needed for all use cases
+- **Reduced Abstraction Layers**: Some components have too many abstraction levels

 ---

 ## 🎯 Prioritization Matrix